THEROER/MagicUtils/README.md

 # MagicUtils

-Utility toolkit for Bukkit/Paper plugins that consolidates configuration, localisation, commands, logging, GUI helpers, and scheduling into a single library.
-MagicUtils is distributed internally; depend on it via your local Maven cache.
+Utility toolkit for Bukkit/Paper + NeoForge that consolidates configuration, localisation, commands, logging, GUI helpers, and scheduling.
+Published to local Maven; use the thin jars or `-all` shaded variants.

 ---